Kingcodes95/Project3CSCE/README.md

 **November 19th 9:02 PM:**
 Added Rap0249.h, student.dat, and getNumber.cpp!
 I feel like the getNumber.cpp function isn't doing what it's suppose to but I
 think i need to recode it and fix it with pointers in order for it to return the correct count

+**November 19th 10:53 PM:**
+Added Dynamic array, and fixed testTaken count to give array size based off test numbers
+// Might have to re fix, i think i made the number of people in the file the count for tests and thata incorrect.